Skip to main content

 Academic

-A sophisticated understanding of adrenal health requires moving beyond macronutrient ratios and micronutrient inputs to the complex, bidirectional signaling that occurs between the and the central nervous system.
+A sophisticated understanding of adrenal health requires moving beyond macronutrient ratios and micronutrient inputs to the complex, bidirectional signaling that occurs between the gut microbiome and the central nervous system.
 The microbiota-gut-brain axis is a primary modulator of the hypothalamic-pituitary-adrenal (HPA) axis, exerting control through neural, endocrine, and immune pathways.

 Dietary choices are the most significant factor shaping the composition of the gut microbiota, meaning that food functions as a powerful epigenetic modulator of our core stress-response machinery.
 The composition of our gut bacteria can either amplify or dampen HPA axis activity, directly influencing cortisol rhythms and our resilience to stressors.